Fully quantum algorithm for lattice Boltzmann methods with application to partial differential equations: A fully-quantum lattice Boltzmann algorithm

 \subsection{Quantum streaming}

-The first revision to the QLGA algorithm performs the streaming step using quantum states, not classically.
-It can be implemented before the measurement step via the permutation function that applies a sequence of swap gates to shift the qubits to their neighbors.
+The first revision to the QLGA algorithm performs the streaming step using quantum operations, not through classical post-processing.
+It can be implemented before the measurement step via the permutation function that applies a sequence of SWAP gates to shift the qubits to their neighbors.
 The corresponding quantum circuit is shown in \cref{fig:qlga-b} for the diffusion and Burgers' equations.

-We validate the proposed variant by solving the 1D diffusion and Burgers' equations using Gaussian and sinusoidal distributions as the initial condition.
+We validate the proposed variant by solving the 1D diffusion and Burgers' equations using Gaussian and sinusoidal distributions as the initial condition, respectively.
 Periodic boundary conditions are used.
 We compare the two QLBM solutions, i.e., with classical streaming and quantum streaming, with the classical solution using the D1Q2 scheme and $26$ simulated qubits.
 The simulations were performed using Qiskit AerSimulator with the statevector simulation method, and the counts were sampled from the statevector using $10^5$ shots.
 The spatial domain consists of $N_s=13$ lattice sites corresponding to $26$ qubits.
 Results are shown after $10$ time steps.

 The results of \cref{fig:qlga-results-q2} demonstrate good agreement with the classical solution.
-This variant removes the need for classical communication between lattice sites and does not cause global entanglement, as swap gates merely interchange the qubit quantum states.
+This variant removes the need for classical communication between lattice sites and does not cause global entanglement, as SWAP gates merely interchange the qubit quantum states.
+Since the quantum streaming does not change the local nature of product states, the total number of measurements required in each time step still scales linearly with the number of lattice sites.